 Interesting in that there are always things to do / going on either in the location itself or nearby.

-A good climate, for me, is one that is warm to hot (I don’t mind hot) and sunny for most of the year.
-I do not mind seasons – but it is not what I am looking for… if I want “cold”, I will go on holiday to somewhere cold.
+A good climate is one that is warm to hot (I don’t mind hot) and sunny for most of the year.
+I do not mind seasons – but it is not what I am looking for … if I want “cold”, I will go on holiday to somewhere cold.

-Affordable, for me, this is being able to easily live on an average income without having to plunder assets.
+Affordable is being able to easily LIVE on a standard State Super without having to plunder assets.

-And, with a Lifestyle that people would consider flattering in my home country; such as being able to:
+And, with a Lifestyle that people would consider flattering in their home country; such as being able to:

-- Live in a modern home in the best area of town with beautiful views;
+- Live in a modern home / hotel in the best area of town with beautiful views;

 - Employ a house maid / cleaner;

-- Have a couple of drinks in the evenings at my favourite bar(s);
+- Have a couple of drinks in the evenings at your favourite bar(s);

 - Have freedom of movement;